BillyBag2/wemos_server_control_panel/README.md

 ## About

-I am starting by targeting a wemos D1 using arduno IDE.
+I am starting by targeting a wemos D1 (esp-8266) using Mac arduno IDE.
 That is what I have.
 Happy to add portability changes to master if requested.

 # References

 A random list of links that may or maynot be useful.